 The 5V regulator, U8, is a low-drop-out regulator, which means that it does not require much more voltage going in than it generates.
 However, excessive voltage going in would make it run very hot, so its input voltage is dropped by pass transistor Q1 and regulator U9 from the input of 11V-15V.
 Both regulators have input and output protection.
-They are mounted to the tray, providing excellent heatsinking, and the dual fans in the compartment below the tray help keep the tray cool during normal operation.
-During service, with the top open, the cooling effect of the fans is greatly reduced, and the tray can get quite hot.
-Operation with the top off is not recommended for long periods of time.
+Q1is mounted to the tray, and U9 is mounted to a board on the chassis bottom, providing excellent heatsinking, and the fan in the compartment in front of the tray helps keep the tray and the regulator cool during normal operation.
+During service, with the top open, the cooling effect of the fan is greatly reduced, but the unit has been tested for extended periods in this state with no ill effects.